- Supporting your Learning

 10. Case Studies

-All of these case studies show the support we have provided for students from Ashton Sixth Form College.
+All of these case studies show the support we provide for students from Ashton Sixth Form College.
 They are real students who are still at the college or who have left recently.
 For this reason, to protect confidentiality, we have changed their names.
-Please note: Additional Learning Support is now known as Inclusive Learning

 Before he started college, we provided training on working with students who have dyslexia for staff who would be working with Todd.
 We agreed with his teachers that he would have learning support assistants to support him in most of his classes.
 We also arranged for him to have a reader, a writer and extra time for his exams, and for the exams to be printed on lilac coloured paper.
 By the end of his first year he had achieved his Level 1 qualification in Functional Skills in English.